gate/gateapi-csharp/docs/SpotApi.md

             var apiInstance = new SpotApi(config);
             var orderId = "12345";  // string | The order ID returned when the order was successfully created or the custom ID specified by the user's creation (i.e. the `text` field).
 Operations based on custom IDs can only be checked in pending orders.
-Only order ID can be used after the order is finished (transaction/cancel) var currencyPair = "BTC_USDT";  // string | Specify the transaction pair to query.
-If you are querying pending order records, this field is traded records, this field can be left blank. var account = "spot";  // string | Specify query account. (optional)
+Only order ID can be used after the order is finished (transaction/cancel) var currencyPair = "BTC_USDT";  // string | Specify the trading pair to query.
+This field is required when querying pending order records.
+This field can be omitted when querying filled order records. var account = "spot";  // string | Specify query account (optional)

             try
             {
-                // Get a single order.
+                // Query single order details
                 Order result = apiInstance.GetOrder(orderId, currencyPair, account);
                 Debug.WriteLine(result);
             }